 There are several tests and different types of scans that help in determining whether you have a Brain Aneurysm or not.

-MRI: Your doctor will ask you to lie on a table that will slide into a scanner.
+During MRI, your doctor will ask you to lie on a table that will slide into a scanner.
 It uses radio waves and a magnetic field to create detailed images of your blood vessels and brain.
 It has the ability to detect Brain Aneurysms that are larger than 5 millimeters.

-Angiogram: It is one of the most reliable tests to detect aneurysms.
+Angiogram is one of the most reliable tests to detect aneurysms.
 It depicts the weaker spots of your blood vessels.
 Your doctor will be inserting a small flexible tube called a catheter through the blood vessels in your leg.
 He or she will guide the catheter into the blood vessels of your neck that extend up to the brain.
 He or she will take X-rays after injecting a contrast dye to view all the blood vessels in your brain.
 This helps the doctor to easily figure out the location of the Brain Aneurysm.

 Treatment options for Brain Aneurysm